Neoteroi/BlackSheep-Docs/docs/openid-connect.md

 This example shows how to configure an OpenID Connect integration with Auth0, obtaining an id_token, an access_token, and a refresh_token.
-The id_token is exchanged with the client using a response cookie (also used to authenticate users for following requests), while access token and the refresh token are not stored and can only be accessed using optional events.
+The id_token is exchanged with the client using a response cookie (also used to authenticate users for following requests), while the access token and the refresh token are not stored and can only be accessed using optional events.
 """
 import uvicorn
 from blacksheep.server.application import Application